 Tip: You can check out other caique owners’ content to see what life with a caique is like.
 Jalapeño Pancake’s Instagram is a good example of the shenanigans this species likes to get up to.

-Because caiques are such bombs of pure energy, it’s not surprising they need quite a bit of space.
-Even if your caique gets plenty of outside time, it’s still important to provide a large cage to keep your bird happy.
+Because caiques are bombs of pure energy, it’s not surprising they need quite a bit of space.
+Even if your caique gets plenty of out-of-cage time, it’s still important to provide a large enclosure to keep your bird happy.

 Your caique’s cage should be sturdy and preferably have some kind of locking mechanism, as these birds are very smart and might find it pretty easy to figure out how to escape.
 They also like to chew on cage bars.
 In fact, they like to chew on everything, so provide loads of toys!

-Aside from toys, your caique’s cage should contain multiple natural perches, food and water bowls and ideally also a bird bath.
-This species absolutely adores bathing.
+Aside from toys, your caique’s cage should contain multiple natural perches, food and water bowls, and ideally also a bird bath.

-Because your caique needs multiple hours of out of cage time each day, it’s handy to set up a little playground outside of the cage.
-The playground can be made of natural wood to encourage chewing and contain plenty of toys to keep the bird busy.
+Because your caique needs multiple hours of out-of-cage time each day, it’s handy to set up a little playground outside of the cage.
+The playground can be made of natural wood to encourage chewing and should contain plenty of toys to help keep your bird busy.

 Tip: Any room your caique has access to should be fully parrot-proofed.
 They’re very curious and can get you and themselves in a lot of trouble with their exploring and destroying.
 And don’t forget to forego any scented products or items that can emit fumes near your bird!